 While Kyoto might not have as robust of a craft beer scene as Tokyo, there are still a few good craft beer bars to be found in the city.
-Here are a few great options if you’re visiting Kyoto, in no particular order.
+Here is my guide to the best craft beer in Kyoto.

 While Bungalow may only have 10 taps, what it lacks in quantity, it makes up for in quality.
 I had several great beers here, including some creative ones such as a beer brewed with sake yeast called Beer Hearn Orochi.
 While some might scoff at the notion of going to a foreign country and drinking craft beer rather than some traditional local drink, those uniquely local beers are precisely why I enjoy seeking out local offerings.